-'Enough is enough' - Democrats call for Iowa caucus recanvass
+Top Democrat calls for audit of Iowa caucuses as problems delay final tally

 With 97% of precincts counted, Pete Buttigieg, the 38-year-old former mayor of South Bend, Indiana, has 26.2% of state delegate equivalents and U.S. Senator Bernie Sanders has 26.1%, according to the Iowa Democratic Party.

+Buttigieg, ahead in the delegates that will be used to determine a winner, has claimed victory in the race.
+As has Sanders, who has a slight lead in the equivalent of Iowa’s popular vote, which will not be used to determine a winner.

-It was not clear when the rest of the results would be released, and the troubled process has clouded the Democrats’ efforts to find a challenger to Republican President Donald Trump in November.
+It was not immediately clear on Thursday when the rest of the results would be released or if the local party would recanvass.

-The delay was initially attributed to a technical problem with a new mobile app, but other concerns have emerged.
+Party officials initially attributed the delays to a technical problem with a new mobile app, but other concerns have emerged through the week, complicating efforts to release the final tallies.

 The Iowa Democratic Party received an “unusually high volume of inbound calls” to its caucus hotline on Monday night from “callers who would hang up immediately after being connected, supporters of President Trump who called to express their displeasure with the Democratic Party, and Iowans looking to confirm details,” a party official said on Thursday.